Sid Valley Help is a local charity that

 text: 07378 964521

-A benefit of lockdown easing is that people we support may be seeing more of their families, especially if they lived far away.
-Hopefully this means that fewer people are feeling the pressure of being at home and isolated.
+A benefit of lockdown easing is that people we support may be seeing more of their families and friends.
 However as time passes some people may be feeling lonely and missing social contact.
 If you know of someone in this situation ask them if they would like one of our telephone friends to call regularly.
 Let us know or encourage them to call us on 01395 892011.

 TALKWORKS 13 June 2020